Skip to main content

 Update user

-• If the attribute in the list does not exist, then the new attribute will be added.
+Add new attribute If the attribute in the list does not exist, then the new attribute is added.

-• If the attribute in the list already exists, then the existing attribute will be updated (patched).
+Update existing attribute If the attribute in the list already exists, then the existing attribute is updated (patched).

-• If the attribute in the list already exists and null is specified, then the existing attribute will be removed.
+Remove existing attribute If the attribute in the list already exists and null is specified, then the existing attribute is removed.

-• If the attribute in the list does not exist and null is specified, then no action will occur.
+No action If the attribute in the list does not exist and null is specified, then no action occurs.

-If the following attributes were given in the Create user operation:
+1. The following attributes are set in the Create user operation:

 {